Cary, North Carolina: Government

 Despite its sizable population, Cary is classified as a "town" because that is how it was incorporated with the State; North Carolina has no legal distinction between a city and a town for size.
 Cary has a council-manager government; the mayor and council members serve a four-year term, with half of the council seats being up for election each odd-numbered year.
 Four of the six council seats are elected by single-member districts; the remaining two seats are elected as at-large representatives, meaning they must attract a majority of votes across the whole town.
 Notable mayors include Fred Bond Jr. (1971–1983), Koka Booth (1987–1999), Glen Lang (1999–2003), and Harold Weinbrecht (2007–present).

-As of August 2024, the town council consists of mayor Harold Weinbrecht and representatives Jennifer Robinson (District A, Mayor Pro Tem), Michelle Craig (District B), Jack W. Smith (District C), Sarika Bansal (District D), Lori Bush (at-large), and Carissa Kohn-Johnson (at-large).
+As of February 2026, the town council consists of mayor Harold Weinbrecht and representatives Brittany Richards (District A, Mayor Pro Tem), Michelle Craig (District B), Bella Huang (District C), Sarika Bansal (District D), Lori Bush (at-large), and Carissa Kohn-Johnson (at-large).
 On October 9, 2007, Weinbrecht defeated incumbent mayor Ernie McAlister in the 2007 mayoral election.
 Citizen concerns that rapid growth was adversely affecting infrastructure and environment over the effect rapid growth was having on the town, especially on roads, schools, and the environment, led to McAlister's ouster and Weinbrecht's reelection in 2011, 2015, and 2019, and 2023.

-On December 26, 2009, The Nation reported that Immigration and Customs Enforcement (ICE) had secret prisons in the United States, where it held suspected illegal immigrants indefinitely before deportation.
-It reported that at least one of these secret federal prisons was allegedly located in an office building in Cary.
-Part of the federal government's Department of Homeland Security, ICE has leased an office in Cary for more than ten years.
-However, both ICE and the town says that no detainees are kept overnight at this location.